Monthly Archives

 “Sorry I didn’t make an appointment.
 Do you have time for me?”

-She gestured to a seat next to an orchid.
-Rhea sat.
-She looked at the orchid.
+The Doctor gestured to a seat next to a potted orchid.
+Rhea sat, the orchid caught her eye.
 It was fake.
-Gallows prided herself on being healthy – natural, yet here she was with a fake orchid.
+Gallows prided herself on being healthy and all-natural, yet here she was with a fake orchid.
 This made the doctor somehow flawed in Rhea’s eyes.
 It made her opinion matter less.
 Still, she needed the doctor on her side.
-She needed the doctor to tell Strickland that she was cured of her need for young men so he’d let her get back on the squad.
+She needed the doctor to tell Strickland that she was cured of her need for young men so he’d put her back on the squad.

 “Nice orchid.”
 Rhea smiled.